Prostitution in the Republic of Ireland: Demise of the Monto

-Prostitution continued to exist in the form of individual women selling sexual services on the streets in cities, but it was a long time before organized prostitution was seen again.
-However, streetwalking prostitutes remained intrinsically linked to the Dublin criminal underworld.
-The 1920s and 1930s witnessed a new era in both Church and State morality and increasing censorship in the Republic of Ireland.
-The Magdalene Asylums are alleged to have become punitive and to have "imprisoned" young women who transgressed conventional sexual morality, some for the duration of their lives, until the last asylum closed in 1996.
+But for the most part, prostitution in Ireland overwhelmingly shifted into individual women offering to sell sexual services to passing motorists while walking along urban streets.
+It was half a century before non-police and non-political organised crime would dominate Irish prostitution again.
+Until then, streetwalking prostitutes remained intrinsically linked to the Dublin criminal underworld.
+The 1920s and 1930s also witnessed a new era in both Church and State morality and increasing censorship in Ireland.
+The Magdalene Asylums are alleged to have become punitive and to have "imprisoned" unwed mothers, some for the duration of their lives, until the last asylum closed in 1996.

-According to a detailed commentary, however, written by Bill Donohue, the president of the Catholic League, a U.S.-based advocacy group against anti-Catholicism, and published in July 2013, Donohue wrote, "No one was imprisoned, nor forced against her will to stay.
+According to a detailed commentary written by Bill Donohue, the president of the Catholic League, a U.S.-based advocacy group against anti-Catholicism, and published in July 2013, Donohue wrote, "No one was imprisoned, nor forced against her will to stay.
 There was no slave labor, ...
 It’s all a lie."
 Donohue alleged that the women in the asylums were, "prostitutes, and women seen as likely candidates for the 'world’s oldest profession'.
 Unmarried women, especially those who gave birth out-of-wedlock, were likely candidates.
 Contrary to what has been reported, the laundries were not imposed on these women: they were a realistic response to a growing social problem [prostitution]."

+This is why, however, the Regina Coeli hostel which was opened in Dublin in 1930 following the Legion of Mary's crusade against the kip-keepers in the Monto, reflected their founder Frank Duff's belief that unwed mothers should be taught how to provide for and raise their children.
+By doing this Frank Duff and the Legion of Mary, were defying the established consensus at a time when Irish culture was still very Jansenistic, which held that the children of unwed mothers should be protected from the stigma of their illegitimacy by being put up for adoption as quickly as possible.